Today's History Trivia for August 14

 1947 Danielle Steel American romance novelist.
 Writings: Jewels and Heartbeat.

-1946 Susan Saint James (Susan Miller), American actress, Mrs. McMillan of McMillan and Wife and Kate of Kate & Allie.
+1946 Susan Saint James (Susan Miller), American actress.
+TV: McMillan and Wife (Mrs. McMillan) and Kate & Allie (Kate).

 1941 David Crosby (David Van Cortland), American singer, with The Byrds and Crosby, Stills, Nash and Young.